DGFSproj/DGFS-BE-Solver/README.md

-### 2D/3D-3V Flux-reconstructed Discontinuous Galerkin Fast Spectral (frfs)
+### 2D/3D-3V Flux-reconstructed Discontinuous Galerkin Fast Spectral (DGFS)
-frfs, built atop PyFR, is a *minimal* code for solving single/multi-species Boltzmann equation and related kinetic models on CUDA-enabled GPUs using the high-order flux-reconstructed discontinuous Galerkin schemes.
+is an open-source software code for solving single/multi-species Boltzmann equation and related kinetic models for gas flows.
+It is designed for CUDA-enabled GPUs and applies the high-order flux-reconstructed discontinuous Galerkin schemes.

-From a collision modelling viewpoint, we use two methodologies:
+The collision integral calculations use two methodologies:
-* the explicit fast spectral schemes for full Boltzmann (as per **[Gamba 2017, Jaiswal 2019a, Jaiswal 2019b]**): the method applies straightforwardly to general collision kernels, and the results can be "directly" compared against DSMC without need of any recalibration or parametric fitting.
+* the explicit fast spectral schemes for full Boltzmann **[Gamba 2017, Jaiswal 2019a, Jaiswal 2019b]**.
+The method applies to general collision kernels, and the results can be "directly" compared with the DSMC without need of any recalibration or parametric fitting.
-* the implicit schemes for linear kinetic models (as per **[Dimarco 2013, Dimarco 2017]**): iteration free approach!
+* the implicit schemes for linear kinetic models  **[Dimarco 2013, Dimarco 2017]**

-From a time integration perspective, we use:
+The time integration is performed via:
 * 1st/2nd order explicit Strong Stability Preserving (SSP) Runge Kutta (RK) schemes
 * 1st/2nd/3rd order implicit-explicit Ascher-Ruuth-Spiteri (ARS) and backward-difference (BDF) schemes